molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 1. Note down the full path to your TriTyper genotype data directory.
 We will refer to this directory `genotypedir`.
 2. Determine the full path of the trait data you want to use, and make sure this data is normalized (e.g. use Quantile Normalized, Log<sub>2</sub> transformed Illumina gene expression data).
 We will refer to this path as `traitfile`.
 3. Locate your phenotype annotation file: `annotationfile`.
 Also note down the platform identifier `platformidentifier`.
-4. Locate your `genotypephenotypecoupling` if you have such a file.
+4. (Optional) Locate your `genotypephenotypecoupling` if you have such a file.
 You can also use this file to test specific combinations of genotype and phenotype individuals.
 5. Find a location on your hard drive to store the output.
 We will refer to this directory as `outputdir`.
 6. Create (or download) a list of SNPs to use for the *cis*- and *trans*-QTL analyses, and save this in (a) text-file(s).
 Use a single column, and one line per SNP identifier.
 We will refer to these files as `cissnpfile` and `transsnpfile`.
 As with *MixupMapper*, SNPs will only be tested with a minor allele frequency of > 0.05, a Hardy-Weinberg P-value > 0.001 and a call-rate > 0.95.
+Examples of these files can be found here: [resources](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline/src/main/resources)

 ###Commands to be issued
 To run the analysis, not taking into account the genetic association of PCs with SNPs, use the following command: